 |Kinast, Jochen Karl||Guest Researcher|

 |Langkjær, Birger||Associate Professor||+4535328124|

 |Tybjerg, Casper||Associate Professor||+4535328130|

-Associate professor Eva Novrup Redvall
+Head of Section: Associate Professor Eva Novrup Redvall